crowbarmaster/BedrockManagementService/README.md

 correct-player-movement=false

 # StartCmds
-Distracted=help 1 // Any of these optional fields will send following command to server on startup.
+AddStartCmd=help 1 // Any of these optional fields will send following command to server on startup.
 ```

 Registered player databases: